-Yes, we are bombarded with messages telling us of the evils of table salt: that it will cause our blood pressure to skyrocket, leading to heart attacks and more.
+Yes, we are bombarded with messages telling us of the evils of table salt.
+We hear that it will cause our blood pressure to skyrocket, leading to heart attacks and more.
 Most articles, and even many medical professionals, fail to discuss the benefits of sea salt.

 The truth is that our bodies have evolved with salt over thousands of years.
 In fact, it is incredibly important to our basic survival.
-I am not speaking of the highly refined and purified sodium that exists in excess in processed foods or refined sodium chloride (table salt); that refined and processed sodium chloride, no matter the source, is bad for our overall health.
+I am not speaking of the highly refined, purified sodium that exists in excess in processed foods or refined sodium chloride (table salt).
+That refined and processed sodium chloride, no matter the source, is bad for our overall health.

-Salt in its natural form, however, from the sea and with all its 80 plus minerals (in addition to the sodium chloride), is vital to life and the healing of Adrenal Fatigue.
+Salt in its natural form is from the sea and has 80 plus minerals and sodium chloride.
+It is vital to life and the healing of Adrenal Fatigue.

 Why Sea Salt Is My First Healing Recommendation

 Salt plays a crucial role in metabolic function.
 The entire body runs on the energy produced by little pumps called sodium/potassium pumps.
-Hence, the vast majority of chemical reactions—this includes every function you can think of—are dependent on adequate levels of sodium and potassium.
+The vast majority of chemical reactions in the body are dependent on adequate levels of sodium and potassium.
 Sodium and potassium levels are primarily controlled by the hormones of the adrenal glands.

-Our adrenal glands secrete a hormone called aldosterone that controls our ability to hold onto salt (sodium, to be more specific).
+Our adrenal glands secrete a hormone called aldosterone.
+Aldosterone controls our ability to hold onto salt (sodium, to be more specific).
 The stronger our adrenal glands, the stronger our aldosterone levels, and the better our ability to hold onto salt.

 In the body there is a basic rule that “water follows salt.”
 Therefore, if we have weakened adrenals, and hence have lower aldosterone, we will have lower salt/sodium.
 Since water follows salt, we will lose water as well.
-If we lose water (primarily by making us urinate frequently), we lose most of our blood volume; we can then become lightheaded and chronically dehydrated, which are two of the most common effects of Adrenal Fatigue.
+If we lose water (primarily by making us urinate frequently), we lose most of our blood volume.
+If we lose most of our blood volume, we can become lightheaded and chronically dehydrated, two of the most common effects of Adrenal Fatigue.

-All of these problems that have to do with adequate salt retention cause major stress and dysfunction in the body, because all functions in the body exist in an aqueous medium (approximately 70% water).
-This means that the body needs water to run all of its enzymes and metabolic processes.
+The resulting problems have to do with adequate salt retention and cause major stress and dysfunction in the body.
+This is because all functions in the body exist in an aqueous medium (approximately 70% water).
+That means the body needs water to run all of its enzymes and metabolic processes.
 When this is not possible, dysfunction occurs on many levels.